steveculshaw/templesandtombs/README.md

 Asrah reckons we're seeking "The Plume", and we should go with them to Koufonisi ... actually we should be the lead, and she and the SIS agents will escort us

-Sam takes the planes controls, saying goodbye to Jenny, and the group heads for Koufonisi ---> <br>
+Sam takes the planes controls, saying goodbye to Jenny leaving her in Istanbul, and the group heads for Koufonisi ---> <br>

-Land the plane, and get a boat over to the island of Koufonisi.<br>
+Land the mail plane at Naxos, and get a boat over to the island of Koufonisi.<br>
 Walk up the hill towards the fortress on the hill.<br>
 There is a house with three old people sat outside ...
 Dmitri, Nicolas and Sophia.<br>
 ...
 Frank reckons Sophia is understanding us speaking in English!<br>